alabella19/LaBella_Lab_Notebook_2022/Dr_LaBella_Notebooks/Dr_LaBella_June_22.md

 L_Arabinose didn't run correctly and needs to be re-run.
 Should be done tomorrow.

 Working on verifying novoparasiticus results from Miya's work.
 Downloading the genome and annotation to start.
+I got a slightly higher S-value than Miya did but it's still not very high.
+I could investigate why this is?

+Now analyzing the "normal" yeast Reverse Jump Bayes Traits analysis to see the rates of trait gain and loss in this group